 Promoting the Property.

 All Applicants/Co-Applicants must promote the project on the www.NVHousingSearch.org website beginning with lease-up and through the extended use period.
+Upon conversion of the project, the Project Sponsor must submit to the Division project information on a template provided by the Division.

 Post-Award Changes.